dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ## Deploying Karavi Observability

 This project is deployed using Helm.
-The below Helm version needs to be installed in the Kubernetes cluster.
+The supported version of Helm is listed below.

 | Component       | Version   | Additional Information |
 | --------------- | --------- | ---------------------- |